TwistPHP/TwistPHP/docs/getting-started/1-Installing.md

 #Installing

-Download the TwistPHP framework and extract the folders contents to your `public_html` directory.
+Download the TwistPHP framework and extract, copy the contents of `/dist` to your `public_html` directory.

 Your directory should now look like this: